Danail57/Fundamentals-of-Software-Engineering/README.md

 # Exercises:
-*All the folders that are named "Week_1, Week_2, etc until the end of this semester" show different task completions including readable source code, validating inputs and outputs, and learning better practices for a better and readable code.*
+*Inside the Week_1 through Week_N folders, you'll find my weekly solutions for this semester.
+Each project focuses on readable source code, input validation, and overall best practices.*